OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 The following extensions can help improve the experience of syntax and formatting.

 ### reStructuredText Syntax highlighting (VS Code extension)
-The ["reStructuredText Syntax highlight"](https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst&ssr=false#review-details) extension for VS Code makes it easier to differentiate text and components in the markdown.
+The ["reStructuredText Syntax highlight"](https://marketplace.visualstudio.com/items?itemName=trond-snekvik.simple-rst&ssr=false#review-details) extension for VS Code makes it easier to differentiate text and components in the markiå.

 A syntax highlight extension is highly recommended, as reStructuredText is fairly complex and hard to work with without any syntax highlighting.
 Visual Studio Code does not have out-of-the-box syntax highlight support for reStructuredText.

 **Note** that both the [Esbonio](#esbonio-vs-studio-code-extension) and the official [reStructedText](#restructuredtext-vs-studio-code-extension) extensions comes with their own syntax highlighter.

+### Table Formatter (VS Code extension)
+Creating and formatting tables in RST can be very complex, as correct use of whitespaces can make or break tables.
+Therefore the [Table Formatter](https://marketplace.visualstudio.com/items?itemName=shuworks.vscode-table-formatter) extension is recommended to help create correctly formatted tables.